logrusorgru/grokky/README.md

 # Licensing

-Copyright © 2015 Konstantin Ivanov <kostyarin.ivanov@gmail.com>
+Copyright © 2016-2017 Konstantin Ivanov <kostyarin.ivanov@gmail.com>
 This work is free.
+It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the LICENSE.md file for more details.
+See the LICENSE file for more details.